mweel1/usa_high_level/USA-Internet/index.md

 ## Domain Claims Court

-The Domain Claims Court is a jury based system where complaints are processed and managed.
+The Domain Claims Court is a jury based system where complaints are processed and managed in regards to domain usage.

-For example, the domains claims court would the authority to do the following:
+For example, the domains claims court would the authority to do the following for various domain infractions:

 - Warn domain owners.
 - Fine domain owners.
 - Shut down domains.
-- Revoke a government ID holder's ability to operate domains in the future on the United States internet.
+- Revoke a citizens ability to operate domains in the future on the United States Internet.

 The domain court would find jury selections using the Jury services/[/jury-services].